 when I said earlier that the meaning of forgiveness differs from

-we seem to have given the act of forgiveness different levels, is so that
+we seem to have given the act of forgiveness different levels, is so

-forgiving as we KNOW in our heart we are to do.
+know in our heart we are to do.
 We feel like as long as we've

 achieved or performed any given level of forgiveness, we can take

-Let us take a look at the different levels that humans have CHOSEN TO
+Let us take a look at the different levels of Christian Forgiveness

 you've chosen to grant to the people in your life.
 Some of these may